LafayelFaye/Carbonmade-Portfolio/README.md

 * [Joomla51](http://www.imagehover.io/) - for their neat image hover code

 ## Do's and Don'ts
-Please don't edit, change, or use code as a base for your own creations.
+Please don't edit, change, or use the code as a base for your creations.
 However, you are allowed to share my work.